Photo credit: Gardenista cafe in Hanoi

 LEARN MORE: Best Things to Things To Do in Đà Nẵng and region.

 >1 Year: Ho Chi Minh City is Best for Long-Term Digital Nomads

-The city and its surrounding areas are known within Vietnam for its entrepreneurism and dynamism.
+The city and its surrounding areas are known within Vietnam for their entrepreneurism and dynamism.
 If Hanoi is renown for its sophisticated culture and political power, HCMC is known for its high-octane pop-culture and embrace of global capitalism.
 The city (once known as Saigon) has a longer history of working with the West and participating in global trade — this predates the war, the aftermath of collectivization and subsequent re-liberalization in the modern age.
-Foreigners have likewise been long welcome: to this day, the city has the highest density of foreigners living and working in Vietnam.
+Foreigners have likewise always been welcome: to this day, the city has the highest density of foreigners living and working in Vietnam.